ositaka/soul-healing-decapcms/data/page/home.md

       show: false
       name: Heal
     text: >-
-      **No Words Needed, Only Presence**
+      **The Beauty of Silent Presence**

-      One of the gifts of Trance Healing is its gentle, non-intrusive nature.
-You need not speak of your medical conditions or reasons for seeking healing, though space is held for sharing if you feel called to do so.
-The energy listens to the silent language of your soul, finding its way to where it can serve best.
-After a session, if you wish to share or discuss your experience, Tiago is there to listen with an open heart—but the choice always remains yours.
+      Trance Healing is gentle and non-intrusive.
+You need not share your reasons for seeking healing, though Tiago holds space for your voice if you choose to speak.
+The energy listens to your soul’s silent call, flowing where it’s needed most.
+After the session, Tiago is there to listen with an open heart if you wish to share, but the choice remains yours.

-      **A Space of Possibility, Not Promises**
+      **A Space of Possibility**

-      Many have found solace, transformation, and renewal through Trance Healing with Tiago, yet he humbly acknowledges that each journey is unique.
-While the spirit world offers boundless love and possibility, Tiago makes no promises of specific outcomes.
-This practice serves as a companion to well-being, not a replacement for professional medical care, and Tiago always encourages you to seek medical advice when needed.
+      Many have found solace and transformation through Trance Healing with Tiago, yet he humbly honors the uniqueness of each journey.
+The spirit world offers infinite love, but Tiago makes no promises of specific outcomes.
+This practice complements well-being, not replacing professional medical care, and Tiago encourages seeking medical advice when needed.
     title: H E A L
     image: /images/0234da20-ade9-4360-bba2-aa20fb2de9ab.jpeg
   - type: text_image